carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 > ## Discussion: Changing the maximum dimension of the edges
 > To create the Rips Complex, we fixed that the maximum edge length was 2.
-What happend if we use a different parameter?
+What happens if we use a different parameter?
 > For example, if we use `max_edge_lenght=1`.
 Do you expect to have more simplices?
 Why?
 >
 > > ## Solution